 And while you may not have thought about it, the TikTok app is visible throughout the video — an excellent example of showing off your product without being too on the nose about it.
 Plus, it’s for a good cause; no wonder it generated 129 million views!

 Pro Tip: You can create your own event promotion video in minutes with InVideo for business where you can get access to templates that are tailor-made for your brand's promotional needs as well as video editing on-demand.
 Get your free demo here.

 Videos that include animals (or animal mascots) also do rather well on TikTok.
 For example, one of the top 10 most viewed videos was this joyful little bit with the Indianapolis Colts’ mascot, Blue, giving folks a taste of some pie:

 The San Diego Zoo, too, has an extremely popular channel, often generating millions of views per post.
 Here’s one of a kea putting my intelligence to shame:

-And if you’re a brand, don’t shy away from turning the lens on your employees (with their consent, of course).
+As a brand, don’t shy away from turning the lens on your employees (with their consent, of course).

 Among the posts we studied, videos that showed a company’s staff had, on average, over 9 million views.

 These videos also put a human face to your firm, which is always priceless.